Correlated Proxies: A New Definition and Improved Mitigation for Reward Hacking: Introduction

-Furthermore, our definition motivates a method for avoiding reward hacking during policy optimization by regularizing the optimized policy to be similar to the base policy.
+Furthermore, our definition motivates a method for avoiding reward hacking during policy optimization by regularizing the optimized policy to be similar to the reference policy.
 Specifically, we find that optimizing the proxy reward minus a regularization term provides a \emph{provable} lower bound on improvement in true reward.
-The amount of regularization needed depends on the correlation between the proxy and true rewards; as the correlation becomes stronger, it is possible to use less regularization.
-In practice, RLHF already uses this form of regularization through a KL divergence penalty to the base policy \citep{stiennon_learning_2020,bai_training_2022}, and Theorem~\ref{thm:correlation_bound} provides theoretical justification for why this works.
+The amount of regularization needed increases as the correlation between the proxy and true rewards becomes weaker.
+In practice, RLHF already uses this form of regularization through a KL divergence penalty to the reference policy \citep{stiennon_learning_2020,bai_training_2022}, and Theorem~\ref{thm:correlation_bound} provides theoretical justification for why this works.
 However, our results suggest an important modification: rather than penalizing the KL divergence between the policies' \emph{action distributions} as currently done in RLHF, we should instead penalize the chi-squared ($\chi^2$) divergence between the policies' \emph{occupancy measures}.
-A policy's occupancy measure (OM) is the distribution of states or state-action pairs seen by the policy when it interacts with its environment.
-Unlike action distribution (AD)-based metrics, occupancy measures capture not just the actions an agent takes, but also the states it reaches.
 We compare both OM to AD regularization and $\chi^2$ to KL divergence, presenting intuitive reasons why $\chi^2$ OM divergence may be a better regularization target in Figures~\ref{fig:glucose_ad_om} and \ref{fig:rlhf_kl_chi2}.